vfarah-if/CodingExercise/README.md

 5. Update an existing user and verify he exists by some other field (DONE)
 6. Get user by id (DONE)
 7. Filter list and count (DONE)
-8. Create a Student Web API that uses all the repository methods (TODO)
+8. Create a Student Web API that uses all the repository methods (DONE)
 	a.
-Refactor controller logic into services
+Refactor controller logic into services (Wont do as controller is so simple)
 	b.
 Create a student view model that represents the data with restrictions on the size of the data, the fact that all the data will be required, range validation etc
 	c.
-Create a test suite that represents all the HTTP Data returned to test the way this implementation works
+Create a test suite that represents all the HTTP Data returned to test the way this implementation works 9  Create an integration or acceptance test for the API (TODO)
 9. Create MVC For listing, editing, deleting students (TODO)

 #Links of interest while doing project
 1. https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-2.2&tabs=visual-studio